Touring some of the best paragliding sites on the planet

 The outstanding balance for your holiday will be payable one calendar month before the start of the tour.

-You can either pay by bank transfer or use the PayPal service.
+You can either pay by bank transfer; use the TransferWise app; or use the PayPal service.

 Full details for making payment will be sent by email.